Louise Michel (ship): Louise Michel

 Louise Michel left Spain in late June 2024, made a quick stop at the Tunisian port of Hammamet before heading to its planned rescue zone in international waters.

 On 1 July 2024 the crew assisted 36 migrants and was ordered by the Italian coastguard to proceed to the port of Pozzallo.
 Due to bad weather the crew decided to seek shelter close to Lampedusa and then asked for permission to land the migrants there.
 According to the activists, that permission was granted, but on 3 July Italian authorities impounded Louise Michel for deviating from disembarking at Pozzallo.

 For its 20 day impoundment, the ship was sent to the Sicilian port of Licata.

 In June 2025, the activists entered the Libyan SAR zone and encountered a large group of 197 migrants.
 The majority were transferred to the Italian coastguard and brought to Lampedusa, but the final batch of 46 migrants from the group were picked up by Louise Michel.
 The ship was ordered to bring them to Crotone – a 40-hour trip.
 The activists landed 23 migrants from Eritrea, 18 from Pakistan, 3 from Somalia and 2 Bangladeshis in Crotone.

+On 5 Juni 2026 47 migrants, who had been picked up the day before, were brought to Crotone.
+They mostly originated from sub-saharan africa.

+Louise Michel was approached by a fast moving craft off the Libyan coast on 21 July 2026 which abandoned 6 Iranian migrants in the sea before it disappeared.
+The activists picked them up and requested a port to disembark them.
+Italian authorities assigned Catania, but the crew claimed it was too far away because they were short on fuel, so they were assigned Pozzallo instead.
+The Italian Guardia di Finanza checked the fuel upon arrival in Pozzallo and judged that there had actually been enough fuel in Louise Michel`s tanks to reach Catania; they concluded the activists had given false information to the Italian authorities and the ship was impounded on 26 July for 20 days and the NGO was fined 10,000 Euros.

+On 27 August 2026 the ship closed in on a reported emergency, joined by the "Seabird" surveillance aircraft.
+The boat in distress, carrying migrants, was approached by a Libyan coastguard vessel at the same time and two migrants fell overboard when Louise Michel closed in on them.
+The activists claimed the Libyans then fired two shots at Louise Michel.
+The ship was not hit and nobody was injured.
+42 migrants were picked up during the trip and Italian authorities assigned the port of Crotone for disembarkation.
+The migrants, mostly from Somalia, were disembarked on 29 August.